MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Set 'Block dangerous downloads' (1) to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings.

-Set 'Block potentially dangerous downloads' (2) to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of potentially dangerous downloads.
+Set 'Block potentially dangerous or unwanted downloads' (2) to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of potentially dangerous or unwanted downloads.

 Set 'Block all downloads' (3) to block all downloads.